Dale Robertson

 Dayle Lymoine Robertson (July 14, 1923 – February 26, 2013) was an American actor best known for his starring roles on television.
 He played the roving investigator Jim Hardie in the television series Tales of Wells Fargo and railroad owner Ben Calhoun in Iron Horse.
 He often was presented as a deceptively thoughtful and modest Western hero.
 From 1968 to 1970, Robertson was the fourth and final host of the anthology series Death Valley Days.
 Described by Time magazine in 1959 as "probably the best horseman on television", for most of his career, Robertson played in Western films and television shows—well over 60 titles in all.

 Early life

 Born in 1923 to Melvin and Vervel Robertson in Harrah, Oklahoma, Robertson fought as a professional boxer while enrolled in the Oklahoma Military Academy in Claremore.

 During this time Columbia Pictures offered to test Robertson for the lead in their film version of Golden Boy, but Robertson turned down the trip to Hollywood for a screen test.
 He did not want to leave the ponies he was training, nor his home, and the role went to William Holden.

+In a 1987 appearance on The Tonight Show Starring Johnny Carson, Robertson said he was of Cherokee ancestry.
+He joked, "I am the tribe's West Coast distributor."